 The Pro-400 is used with a mobile app and a cloud-based application as part of a comprehensive solution.
-In addition to in-cab coaching, the solution sends data to the application, allowing managers to receive alerts and generate reports to track driver performance, fleet status and productivity, as well as to ensure compliance with regulations.
+In addition to in-cab coaching, the solution sends data to the application, allowing managers to receive alerts and generate reports to track driver performance, fleet status and productivity, as well as to ensure compliance with ELD and other regulations.

 1. Dual-mode connectivity